themesberg/flowbite/content/plugins/charts.md

 The chart components from the Flowbite Library are open-source under the MIT license and they are styled with the utility classes from Tailwind CSS and based on the open-source [ApexCharts](https://apexcharts.com/) library.

-We provide an extensive collection responsive chart types such as area, bar, column, pie, and radial that can help you visualize complex data inside graphs for your users in admin dashboard layouts and more.
+We provide an extensive collection of responsive chart types such as area, bar, column, pie, and radial that can help you visualize complex data inside graphs in admin dashboard layouts, analytics, diagrams, and more.

 You can also easily customize the colors, sizes, and options of these charts either via Tailwind CSS directly or via the JavaScript options from the ApexCharts library.
 Dark mode is also supported by default.